barreeeiroo/Firefly-III-Sankey/CONTRIBUTING.md

 ### Adding New Filtering Options

-1. Add option to `SankeyProcessorOptions` interface
+1. Add option to `SankeyProcessorOptions` interface in `src/sankey/processor.ts`
-2. Update `shouldExclude()` or add new filtering logic
+2. Implement filtering logic in `src/sankey/filters.ts`:
+   - Add a new filtering function or extend existing ones
+   - Ensure proper TypeScript types (no `any`)
+3. Call the filtering function from the processor pipeline
-3. Add CLI flag in `src/cli.ts`
+4. Add CLI flag in `src/cli.ts`
-4. Update documentation
+5. Update README.md and CONTRIBUTING.md documentation

 ## Development Workflow